piwheels/hostedpi/docs/getting_started.rst

 More
 ====

-* See the :doc:`cli` page for details of the possibilities provided by ready-made scripts
+* See the :doc:`cli/index` page for details of the possibilities provided by ready-made scripts
 * See the API documentation for :class:`~hostedpi.picloud.PiCloud` and :class:`~hostedpi.pi.Pi` for details of the Python module API
 * See the :doc:`recipes` page for ideas of what you can do with this module